coolaj86/Tolmey/README.md

 There is a small skeleton HTML page along with some javascript that demonstrates how you could use Tolmey.

+To build it, run `ender build jeesh path/to/tolmey`, and then open the index.html file in a browser.

 ##Tolmey and Google Maps
 I used FoxtrotGPS and OpenStreetMap to build this, but Google Maps apprears to use a very similar coordinate system and URL scheme, so